The Seattle Republican: Content

 The Seattle Republican catered to a general audience in Seattle, and due to city demographics it mostly had white readers.
 At one point it was the second-most popular newspaper in Seattle.
-The newspaper sought to portray "the black race" in a positive manner and hoped to create harmony between races through open discussion of sensitive race issues.
+The newspaper's scope and audience differed from that of Seattle's first Black newspaper, The Seattle Standard, which wrote to Seattle's Black community.
+The Seattle Republican sought to portray "the black race" in a positive manner and hoped to create harmony between races through open discussion of sensitive race issues.
 Some Black readers felt the paper catered too much to the white community in Seattle, and the paper shared some of the difficulties of catering to both communities in a 1906 piece called "Stop Your Paper".

 The Seattle Republican published local politics and commentary targeted at a general audience, but also included news specifically from Seattle's Black community.
 It was the only paper on the West Coast to regularly receive cable and telegraph news from the press in New York, and it covered national politics in addition to its local reporting.
 Regular columns covered various aspects of the paper's reporting, from "Political Pot Pie" for local politics, to "Realm of Religion" for church reporting, and "Afro American" and "Brother in Black" for national news.
 The Seattle Times noted in 1909 that The Seattle Republican had not missed a single issue since it had started.

 The paper's tone followed the Progressive Era Republican politics of the time, sharing an optimistic view and debating current events with opinionated arguments.
 Horace stated that it "stands for right, and champions the cause of the oppressed.
 The success of the Republican Party is one of its highest ambitions."
 This did not prevent it from critiquing some Republican policies.
 Horace frequently wrote about the struggle for equal rights locally and nationally.
 The Caytons advocated for Black people to move to the West in search of less explicit racial discrimination.
 The Seattle Republican dedicated coverage to local corruption and crime.
 The paper also covered topics relevant to other ethnic communities in the area, such as news about Seattle's Jewish population and advocacy for Japanese immigrants in California.